stevento/genshin-team-tracker/README.md

 As a user, I want to ...
 - create any number of different teams
 - add up to four characters a team (a character can be used on different teams)
-- equip a weapon onto a character
+- know what elemental resonance(s) is/are on a team
-- equip up to two artifact sets onto a character
+- know what elemental reactions each team can produce